-In deciding the remuneration, our Company will consult the Nominating/Compensation Committee and obtain an advice from the committee.
-Our Company has designed the remuneration for Inside Directors and Executive Officers to be comprised of a fixed monthly remuneration, a short-term performance-linked remuneration and mid- to long-term performance-linked stock-based remuneration.
+In deciding the remuneration, our Company will consult the Nominating/Compensation Committee and follow a recommendation by the committee.
+Our Company has designed the remuneration for Inside Directors and Executive Officers to be comprised of a fixed remuneration as a basic remuneration, a short-term performance-linked remuneration and mid- to long-term performance-linked stock-based remuneration.
 As a basic rule, to achieve sustainable growth and increase our corporate value over the mid to long term, the stock-based compensation is designed to reward shares of our Company and the like as remuneration upon the completion of a medium-term management plan based on the performance achievement level and the like of such plan.

 Our Company will establish standards for the evaluation of the Accounting Auditors and verify whether they possess the independence and expertise needed to perform proper performance of audits.
 The Board of Directors and the Board of Corporate Auditors will secure adequate time to ensure high quality audits, and ensure that Accounting Auditors have access to the Corporate Officers, such as by interviews.
 In addition, our Company will ensure adequate coordination between the Accounting Auditors, the Corporate Auditors, the Internal Audit Department and the Outside Directors so that our Company is constituted in a way that it can adequately respond to any misconduct, inadequacy or concern identified by the Accounting Auditors.

 The Board of Corporate Auditors will establish the evaluation standards for the Accounting Auditors, and conduct the evaluation of the Accounting Auditors, including whether they possess independence and expertise, to select those who can perform objective and accurate audits.

 (Dialogue with Shareholders)